 - Equip students with the knowledge needed to construct an analytical essay in response to various types of reading selections.

-- Provide guidance to help students learn to develop clear and concise thesis.
+- Provide guidance to help students learn to develop a clear and concise thesis.
 Additionally, students will learn how to best organize their ideas and how to incorporate transitions to allow their papers to flow smoothly.

 - Students will be required to participate in class discussions and learn how to analyze literature and share that information verbally with others.